How to Store Your Leather Bags Properly

 • Try a leather repair kit.
 Consider using a leather repair kit if the scratches are more severe or the leather conditioner does not fully repair the damage.
 These kits typically include a color-matching compound or filler, an adhesive, and various tools for application.

 • Apply the color-matching compound.
-Using a small spatula or the provided applicator, apply a small amount of the color-matching compound to the scratch or scuff.
+Using a small spatula or the provided applicator, apply a small amount to the scratch or scuff.
 Carefully follow the instructions with the kit for the proper application technique.

 • Smooth and blend the compound.
 Use a soft cloth or fingertip to blend the color-matching compound into the surrounding leather.
 Apply light pressure and smooth out the excess compound to achieve a seamless appearance.